Accelerated Bachelor's Degree in Business Management

 Manhattanville’s Bachelor of Science in Business Management program develops fundamental skills required for a successful career in a variety of industries.
 Students examine the core concepts of economics, study the world of marketing, and gain an insider understanding of global business concerns.
 This degree is widely applicable and can be used to jumpstart a career in everything from finance to sales.

 As part of the APPEAL program at Manhattanville, this bachelor’s degree is designed for adult students, with classes offered during the evenings and on the weekends.
 That means you can prepare for a new chapter without compromising your current employment!

 The APPEAL Program at Manhattanville College: Evening and Weekend for Adults

-The Accelerated Professional Programs for Evening Adult Learners (APPEAL) caters to students ages 21 and older who are ready to earn a bachelor’s degree or dual bachelor/master’s degree.
+The Accelerated Professional Programs for Evening Adult Learners (APPEAL) caters to adult students who are ready to earn a bachelor’s degree or dual bachelor/master’s degree.

 Created to accommodate the complex and unique schedules of our adult students, all courses for this program are offered in the evenings or on the weekends.
 Enrollment is open year-round, with new classes beginning six times per year.